IRA and Retirement Plan Limits for 2023

-The maximum amount you can contribute to a traditional IRA or a Roth IRA in 2022 is $6,000 (or 100% of your earned income, if less), unchanged from 2021.
+The maximum amount you can contribute to a traditional IRA or a Roth IRA in 2023 is $6,500 (or 100% of your earned income, if less), up $500 from 2022.
 The maximum catch-up contribution for those age 50 or older remains at $1,000.
-You can contribute to both a traditional IRA and a Roth IRA in 2022, but your total contributions can’t exceed these annual limits.
+You can contribute to both a traditional IRA and a Roth IRA in 2023, but your total contributions can’t exceed these annual limits.

 Can you deduct your traditional IRA contributions?